Frozen bananas are an easy and healthy treat

-Keep bellies full and hands occupied at your next birthday party with sweet and salty snacks and treats.
-These recipes are easy to make and just healthy enough that you won’t feel guilty serving them (along with all of that cake and ice cream), but fun enough that the kids won’t notice!
+Keep bellies full and hands occupied with sweet and salty birthday party snacks and treats the next time you've got a trip around the sun to celebrate.
+These recipes are easy to make and just healthy enough that you won’t feel guilty serving them (along with all of that cake and ice cream), but creative enough that the kids won’t notice.

 1. Fruit pizza